zhongpc/zhongpc.github.io/opening.md

 * TOEFL ≥ 90 or IELTS ≥ 6.5.
 GPA ≥ 80%.
 GRE is optional but preferred.
 * Please email (1) your CV and (2) a very short statement of research interests to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
 * The PhD positions are well-funded in our group.
 We do not accept self-financed students (including CSC scholarships).
-* Research Assistant (RA) positions are provided as financial support for the PhD program.
-We do not offer standalone RA positions.
 * We always encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">PhD Fellowships</a>:
     * ASEAN Scholarship <span style="color: lightgray">[please indicate; for students from ASEAN countries only]</span>
     * Commonwealth Scholarship <span style="color: lightgray">[please indicate; for students from Commonwealth countries only]</span>
     * A*STAR Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship (<strong>PGF</strong>)  <span style="color: lightgray">[by nomination]</span>
 * <strong>PGF</strong> can be submitted at any intake.
-Successful applicants usually receive PhD offers from US-Top20 institutions (or equivalent).
+Successful applicants usually have received PhD offers from US-Top20 institutions (or equivalent).
 Feel free to get in touch if you want to pursue a different journey at NUS.
+* Research Assistant (RA) positions are provided as financial support for the PhD program.
+We do not offer standalone RA positions.

 * What we offer:
     * We are a new research group offering hands-on training and opportunities to explore exciting research areas collaboratively.
     * We are a TechTeam-style group.
 We ask for help and value direct communication.